You are here:

 Click here to watch a tutorial on completing the online FAFSA form.

-If you completed a FAFSA for the previous school year, select the option to complete a RENEWAL application.
+If you completed a FAFSA for the previous school year, select the option to complete a RENEWAL application (click on the Log In button in the Returning User section of the first page of www.fafsa.gov).
 This will allow certain fields to be transferred from your previous year's FAFSA.
 Be sure to review these pre-filled fields to make sure the information is still accurate.
+BE SURE TO SELECT THE APPROPRIATE FAFSA YEAR.

 The FAFSA asks questions about you and your family's income and financial resources to determine your Expected Family Contribution (EFC).
 Most of the information you need to complete the FAFSA is on the income tax return(s).
 You can also import your IRS data directly into the online FAFSA if you have filed your taxes and don't owe any money by using the Data Retrieval Tool, see next paragraph.